Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ### Status Manager

 Status manager controls the status of entity.
 What size it is, where it is at on the map, which direction it is facing etc...
 Every entity (characters, objects and terrains) in this game has it.
 There is a design flaw here, entities like terrain doesn't need to know if it's walking or dying but theses information are included.
-A possible solution is to implement ECS instead of using OO like approach (Rust doesn't support inheritance directly).
+A possible solution is to implement ECS (Entity Component System) instead of using OO like approach (Rust doesn't support inheritance directly).

 The logic for moving characters and items smoothly also resides here.
 As a grid based game, entities like characters use `Position` (row, column) to locate themselves.
-One problem with position is the entity snaps to the target position directly when moving, there is no smooth animation of moving from point A to point B. The solution is to add `Coordinate` (actual x and y) for entities.
+One problem with position is the entity snaps to the target position directly when moving, there is no smooth animation of moving from point A to point B. The solution is to add `Coordinate` (actual x and y relative to canvas) for entities.
 It allows the entity to locate between tiles when moving.
 Position and Coordinate can be easily converted into one another using methods in status manager.

 ### Terrains